ghiwet/safe/README.rst

 Scalable Analysis Framework for ECMAScript (SAFE) Version 2.0 / PLDI 2017 Taint Analysis Tutorial
 ===========

 This is a taint analysis prototype for SAFE 2.0 presented at PLDI 2017.
+The `tutorial slides`_ can be found on the website of `PLRG @ KAIST`_.

 | **Main files**
 * `<src/main/scala/kr/ac/kaist/safe/analyzer/domain/string/TaintStringSet.scala>`_